In the Face of Horror, Faith in Action

 “If we work together, good things can happen,” Msgr.
 Weiss concluded in the midst of the tragic situation.

-In the midst of the shattered community’s anguish, good things were evident that Saturday.
+In the midst of the shattered community’s anguish, good things were evident Saturday.
 People steadily flooded into the church.
 Many parishioners, their hearts and minds obviously sorrowing, preferred not to talk or share thoughts with anyone.

 A few did pause for a moment to share how they came to be a part of support and solidarity.